schmettow/ylab-edge-pro/README.md

 ## Installing

-All code in this crate is currently developed for an STM Nucleo-144 F446 board.
+All code in this crate is currently developed for *STM Nucleo devices with an F446* MCU.
+This is *branch Nucleo64*, using the Nucleo-64 board with an F446RE MCU.

 To install the latest version of YLab Edge Pro: